 Capacitors in parallel with the reference are allowed.
-See the Reference AC Stability Range typical curve for capacitance values-from 20 μ A to 3 mA the reference is stable for any value of capacitance.
-With the reference's wide stability range with resistive and capacitive loads, a wide range of RC filter values will perform noise filtering when necessary.
+See the Reference AC Stability Range typical curve for capacitance values-from 20 μ A to 3 mA any capacitor value is stable.
+With the reference's wide stability range with resistive and capacitive loads, a wide range of RC filter values will perform noise filtering.